jccsvq/mesomath/progs/metrotable.md

     4 mana                          ->  4
     5 mana                          ->  5

+####Options `-p` `--pedantic`
-Options `-p` `--pedantic`  will print the coefficients of the units expressed in the system S  (system G for surfaces and volumes) making the output more closely mimic the way the measurements were actually inscribed on the clay tablets, but it complicates things for the modern reader:
+Will print the coefficients of the units expressed in the system S  (system G for surfaces and volumes) making the output more closely mimic the way the measurements were actually inscribed on the clay tablets, but it complicates things for the modern reader:

     $ metrotable -t L -m '10 susi' -M '2 kus' -i '5 susi' -pv